 All in all, the thief will set up a number of appointments throughout the day, even giving each tenant a signed agreement and a pair of keys (not that they’ll work).
 Once the scammer has collected the deposits, he disappears.
 On move-in day, all the renters show up and find out they cannot move in and have lost their deposit money.
 Those who have put in notice at their current apartment or home may have no place to live.
 Always check out ownership of the property when renting an apartment or home and ask to see the landlord’s identification before signing a lease or leaving a deposit.
 Never rush into a deal that seems too good to be true.

-The Landlord Is Out of Town and You Are Out of Luck
+The Landlord Is Out of Town

 A variation on the renter’s scam is the middleman.
 The landlord or property owner is out of town, in the hospital or otherwise unable to conduct business.
 The person showing the apartment is a friend who is doing the owner a favor.
 In this case, it does no good to ask for identification and a check of property records will likely show the name of the owner is the same as the one provided by the scammer.
 Never rent any property without meeting the actual property owner.